OfficeDev/hands-on-labs/O3652/O3652-3 Deep Dive in Office PowerPoint Add-ins/QuickStart.md

             </ExtensionPoint>
 	```

 9. Let's modify the button to say "Hello world" instead of "Show Taskpane".
-Find the following element in the file
+Find the following element in the file.

 	```XML
 		<Title resid="Contoso.TaskpaneButton.Label" />
 	```
-10. This indicates the label of the title is stored in a string resource named **Contoso.TaskpaneButton.Label**.
+10. This indicates that the label of the title is stored in a string resource named **Contoso.TaskpaneButton.Label**.
 11. Scroll down until you find the short string resource with that label.
 12. Now, set the DefaultValue attribute to *Daily Photo*.

 ### Excersize 2: Get the Photo of the day from Bing and insert it

-*In this excersize, we will continue where you left of above.
+*In this excersize, we will continue where you left off.
 You will learn more about add-in commands and learn how to customize the add-in command on the ribbon.*

 1. Let's update the **Home.html**.
 Find the div with the id **content-main**.
-It will look like the following
+It will look like the following.

     ```HTML
         <div id="content-main">